hammaadworks/streambuzz/README.md

 ### **Configuration**

 1. Fill in your keys as specified in the `.env.example` file.
+Use your model of choice by changing variables in `constants.py` under model section.
 2. Create database tables using the DDL commands provided in `queries.sql` file.
 This project uses Supabase.
 You can store your YouTube API keys in the `youtube_keys` table.

     *Note: Hackathon organisers kindly contact [me](mailto:hammaadworks@gmail.com) for Supabase domain and anon key or kindly share those, I'll add the YouTube keys*